salma-emara/aps105-book/textbook/chapters/chapter04-loops/while.md

 The flow chart of a while loop.
 ```

-As the flow chart shows, the execution of the while loop starts by:
+As the above flow chart shows, the execution of the while loop starts by:

 1. Checking the condition of the loop.
 2. If the condition is `true`, the statements inside the curly braces will be executed.